Peoria Unified School District

-Peoria Unified School District #11 (PUSD) is a school district headquartered in the District Administration Center (DAC) in Glendale, Arizona.
+Peoria Unified School District #11 (PUSD) is a school district headquartered in the District Administration Center (DAC) in Glendale, Arizona, United States.
 It provides both primary and secondary education for most of Peoria, some areas of Glendale and Youngtown, and a small area of Surprise, and numerous unincorporated areas of Maricopa County.
 The district has 44 schools.

-Early history
+History

-Peoria Unified School District #11 began in 1889, covering 49 sqmi.
+Peoria Unified School District #11 began in 1889 in an abandoned grocery store, covering 49 sqmi.
 During the first school year, the class size expanded from 5 to 15 students.

 The following year the district opened with a class size of three students.
 Maricopa County was considering merging Peoria District #11 with Washington Elementary School District #6.
 According to William Bartlett: One day early in July, Mr. Mann, stopped a covered wagon along Grand Avenue; the wagon had several children inside.
 Mann discovered that the driver had 9 children and was heading to Phoenix or anywhere else that would provide employment, and told the driver "You have got a job right here".
 Eight of the Bills children enrolled in Peoria School and District 11 survived.

 In 1905, the first building was destroyed by fire; a bond election to build a new school passed by only one vote.
 A controversy arose about how many rooms the new school should have; many residents claimed that Peoria would never need more than two rooms in a school.
-A $3,200 two-room school was finally built on 83rd Avenue and Madison Street.
+The $3,200 two-room Central School was finally built on 83rd Avenue and Madison Street.